Gáe Bulg – Celtic Spear of Death

 The Celtic mythology of Ireland and Scotland is home to many fascinating weapons but none can match the gruesome Gae Bulg.
-The spear of the feared Irish hero Cú Chulainn has no equal in its devastating magical power, and rivals many of the great divine weapons of other religions and mythologies.
+The spear of the feared Irish hero Cú Chulainn has no equal in its devastating magical power.
+It rivals many of the great divine weapons of other religions and mythologies.

 What is the Gae Bulg?